"NJPCA is committed to its mission of planning, promoting and facilitating equal access to quality health care for individuals and their families."

 ACCESS TO QUALITY HEALTHCARE

-There are 23 FQHCs that operate 138 sites in neighborhoods throughout the state, including school-based and mobile sites in each of the 21 counties of New Jersey.
+There are 23 FQHCs and one FQHC Look-Alike that operate 138 sites in neighborhoods throughout the state, including school-based and mobile sites in each of the 21 counties of New Jersey.
 Community Health Centers provide healthcare services to over half a million New Jerseyeans annually.

 FQHCs Provide Access to Affordable Medications